 The trend to rental

 The drivers of this evolution include the significant cost inflation in recent years associated with the replacement of equipment, technical changes to equipment requirements and health, safety and environmental issues which make rental more economical and just easier.
 For example, environmental regulations have driven further rental penetration through the reduction in fleet size by those customers who previously may have chosen to own some if not all of their larger equipment needs.
 Customers and smaller competitors with older fleets are faced with heavier replacement spend causing them to either replace less and rent or, in the case of smaller competitors, reduce their fleet size.
 Furthermore, the difficulties of getting to grips with new technology and maintenance requirements have also caused more operators to decide to rent.
 Maintaining optimally-serviced and therefore safe equipment can be a big outlay for a smaller operator.
 Therefore we continue to invest in keeping our fleet in the best condition it can be to take advantage of the increased demand for rental.
 Uncertain market conditions also make it far more attractive to rent than buy.
 The diversity of our fleet helps us take advantage of this increasing trend to rental and we continue to expand the range of products we rent.

 From our humble beginnings in western Canada, we have grown across Canada.
 Key of course to delivering on our mantra of Availability, Reliability and Ease is convenience, proximity and diversity in our offering.
 We now have a significant presence in Ontario and have expanded in Edmonton, Calgary, Winnipeg and, with the Modu-Loc acquisition, we entered Quebec.
-Beginning with a complement of General Tool businesses and adding Specialty into the mix to introduce cross selling, our runway for growth in Vancouver and in the rest of Canada remains long.
+Beginning with a complement of General Tool businesses and adding Specialty into the mix to introduce cross selling, our runway for growth in Canada remains long.